powercodeacademy/phrg-rails-project/spec.md

 - [ ] Views use helper methods if appropriate
 - [ ] Views use partials if appropriate
 - [ ] Conforms to Nitro Ruby linting rules

+If you've added any Bonus functionality to your application, please describe it below: